Still Wakes the Deep: Plot

+Alec Newman voiced Cameron "Caz" McLeary, the game's protagonist.

-On Boxing Day 1975, Cameron "Caz" McLeary (Alec Newman), an electrician for the "Beira D" oil rig in the North Sea, is fired by his bad-tempered boss David Rennick (Clive Russell), who discovered Caz is wanted by the Scottish police for a violent altercation and evading arrest.
+On Boxing Day 1975, Cameron "Caz" McLeary (Alec Newman), an electrician for the "Beira D" oil rig in the North Sea, is fired by his bad-tempered boss Davy Rennick (Clive Russell), who discovered Caz is wanted by the Strathclyde Police for a violent altercation and evading arrest.
 Before Caz can board a helicopter bound for the mainland, a catastrophic drilling failure rocks the facility, knocking him and several men into the sea.
 Only Caz is rescued and, after coming to, discovers the rig is being overtaken by mysterious blood vessel-like tendrils that were brought up on the drill and contaminated the oil, which mutated numerous workers into bloodthirsty monsters.
-Evading them, Caz locates his diabetic best friend and the Beira D's cook, Roy (Shaun Dooley), who took refuge in the kitchen, before leaving to secure the lifeboats, only to lose them to poor construction.
+Evading them, Caz locates his diabetic best friend: the Beira D's cook, Roy (Shaun Dooley), who has taken refuge in the kitchen.
+Caz then leaves to secure the lifeboats, only to lose them to poor construction.

 Rennick orders an evacuation by helicopter, but he leaves without waiting for the others.
 However, the helicopter crashes into the rig shortly after takeoff.
 With the tendrils damaging the Beira D further, Caz helps his coworkers Brodie (Michael Abubakar) and Finlay (Karen Dunbar) stop it from capsizing.
 All the while, the trio are hunted by the monsters, whose presence causes them to hallucinate seeing and hearing their families.
 After preventing a gas explosion when the flare tower fails, Caz attempts to rescue Roy, but finds him dead from diabetic ketoacidosis.
 After Brodie sacrifices himself to float the rig, a despondent Finlay snaps and attempts to blow up the platform using a lighter that Caz had given her, but is crushed by falling machinery.
 Before dying, Finlay convinces Caz to do it to prevent the infestation from spreading to the mainland.
 Caz agrees and, in his last moments, relives memories of meeting his wife Suze (Neve McIntosh) and the birth of their children.

 Back in Scotland, Suze, who previously sent Caz a letter hinting at divorce, writes a new letter to him; resolving to persevere in their marriage and wishing for him and Roy to come home.